-Start with a good-quality, premium food that meets your dog’s health or breed needs.
-Looking at the package, follow the guidelines for your pet’s weight.
+Start with a good quality, premium pet food.
+Looking at the packaging, follow the guidelines for your pet’s weight.
 Measure the food carefully, and adjust the amount according to your dog’s weight loss or gain.

-Sorry, Porky Pug – there’s a lot of evidence that says trim dogs tend to be happier and have fewer health problems than overweight ones (shamelessly adorable as they are).
-Just ask your vet to help you work out your pet’s ideal weight.
+Sorry, Porky Pug – there’s a lot of evidence that says trim dogs tend to be happier and have fewer health problems than overweight ones (adorable as they are).
+Just ask your vet to help you work out your pet’s ideal weight, and devise a plan to help them achieve it.
 Some starting pointers:

-Your dog should have a waist, or tuck-in at the ribs.
-(And if she’s got it, flaunt it!)
+Your dog should have a waist, or tuck in at the ribs.

 You should be able to feel his ribs through a thin layer of body covering.